MichaelGitArt/animate-number/README.md

   bezier?: BezierParams

   /**
-   * a callback that is called many times until the animation is complete.
+   * a callback called many times (on requestAnimationFrame) until the animation is complete.
    * the current progress is passed as the first parameter.
    */
   on: (value: CurrentValue) => void